OpenAthens test accounts

 Not releasing expected attributes

 You will want to be able to test what happens when expected federation attributes are not sent.
-It is not possible to turn off the targetedID attribute with OpenAthens, but you can turn off the scopedAffiliation one by setting the role on a permission set as blank and making sure that set is the only one used by a test account.
+It is not easy to turn off the targetedID attribute with OpenAthens, but the main one to check is scopedAffiliation and this can be blanked by setting the role on a permission set as blank and making sure that set is the only one used by a test account.